S95Sedan/CT1741_DSP/firmware - encrypted/README.md

-These firmwares are all encrypted, dont use them, they are uploaded incase people want to study/look at them.
+These firmwares are all encrypted, they are uploaded incase people want to study/look at them.<br>
-The files can be decrypted using: Cyclic XOR (block by block)
+The files can be decrypted using: Cyclic XOR (block by block)<br>

+---

 Encrypted Creative 4.04 Firmware:<br>
 ```v404-8k_fa532147.bin```